liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. What are virtual functions in C++?
 How are they different from normal functions?
 1. Explain the concept of constructors and destructors in C++
 1. What is the difference between new and malloc in C++?
-1. What are the access specifiers in C++?
-Explain their visibility levels
 1. What is the difference between function overloading and function overriding in C++
 1. Explain the concept of inheritance in C++
 1. What is the difference between class and struct in C++?